How to Value the Purchase Price of a Business You Are About to Buy. A Word of Advice! Be Realistic in Your Analysis

 There are several recognized ways to calculate the value of a business:

-- Asset Valuations: This approach calculates the value of all the assets of a business to arrive at the appropriate purchase price.
+- Asset Valuations: This approach calculates the current value (retail, wholesale) of all the assets of a business to arrive at the appropriate purchase price.

 - Liquidation Value: This approach determines the value of the company’s assets if it were forced to sell all of them in a short period of time (usually less than 12 months).

-- Income Capitalization: The valuation of the business by future income which is calculated based upon historical data and a variety of assumptions.
+- Income Capitalization: The valuation of the business measured by projected future income which is calculated based upon historical data and a variety of assumptions.

-- Income Multiple: Valuation equals the net income (profit/owner’s benefit/seller’s cash flow) of a business subject to a multiple to arrive at a selling price.
+- Income Multiple: Here the valuation equals the net income (profit/owner’s benefits/seller’s cash flow) of a business subject to a multiple to arrive at a selling price.

-- Rules Of Thumb: The selling price of other “like” businesses is used to establish a likely future cash flow or annual gross revenue.
+- Rules Of Thumb: The selling price of other “like” businesses is used to establish a likely future cash flow or annual gross revenue from which the business is valued.

 Learn the basics of each valuation method to determine what is the best technique for your purchase.

-When you are buying a business or looking to buy out your business partner, look at its tangible assets like land, buildings, marketing and equipment.
-Are there financial assets involved?
-If so, look at the accounts receivable and other financial investments.
+When you are buying a business or looking to buy out your business partner, look at its tangible assets like land, buildings, and equipment.
+Are there financial resources involved?
+If so, look at the accounts receivable and other tangible assets and their value.
 What about intangible assets like patents and copyrights, customer lists, customer and vendor contracts, leases, claims and lawsuits?
 Moreover, you must investigate the liabilities and contingent liabilities of the business like accounts payable, bank and other loans, pension and tax liabilities, contract obligations.

 Asset-based valuations are not generally appropriate for a small business purchase.
 Assets are used to generate revenue and nothing more.
 If a business is “asset rich” but doesn’t make much money, then unless you want those assets to help expand your existing business, the business may not be valuable no matter what the business assets are worth.
 Conversely, if a business has limited assets, such as computers and office equipment, but it makes a ton of money, it may be worth more.

-Income Capitalization is mostly applicable to large businesses and is used as a factor that sometimes is arbitrary.
-Since this site is not intended for the large, mega company I will not discuss this valuation method further.
+Income Capitalization is mostly utilized for large business purchases.
+Since this page is not intended for large business sales and purchases, I will not discuss this valuation method further.

 The Multiplier Method is clearly the way to go.
 (You have probably heard of businesses selling at “x times earnings.”)
-When buying a small business, every buyer wants to know how much money he or she can expect to make from the business.
-Therefore, the most effective number to use as the basis of your calculation is what is known as the total “Owner Benefits.”
+When buying a smaller business, every buyer wants to know how much money he or she can expect to make from the business.
+Therefore, the most effective number to use as the basis of your calculation is what is known as total “Owner Benefits.”
 The Owner Benefits amount is the total dollar amount (gross and net) that you can expect to receive or have available from business operations based upon what the business has generated in the past.
-The beauty is that, unlike other methods (i.e. Income Cap), Owner Benefits do not attempt to predict the future.
+The beauty of this method is that unlike other methods (i.e., Income Cap), Owner Benefits do not attempt to predict the future.
 Nobody can do that.
 Owner Benefit is not cash flow!
-It is, however, the total economic value to the business owner from all sources.
+It is, however, the total economic value to the business owner from all sources over a preceding number of years.

 Using the Owner Benefits formula, you first add up the business’ profits, the business owner’s salary, benefits and other “perks”, and the business’ non-cash expenses.
 This methodology, while not bulletproof, is an effective way to establish the valuation of a small business.
 Then, a multiple, based upon a variety of factors (generally there is an industry standard), is applied to this number and a valuation is established.